 Should you use Mailchimp in 2025?

 Mailchimp has established itself as a key player in the field of email marketing and automation.
-Since its creation, it has evolved to offer a comprehensive platform that is easy to use and suitable for both small businesses and more experienced web agencies.
-With advanced segmentation features, customizable templates, and an intuitive interface, Mailchimp provides an environment conducive to customer conversion and retention.
+Since its creation, it has evolved to offer a comprehensive platform that's easy to learn, and equally suited to small structures and more seasoned web agencies.
+With advanced segmentation features, customizable templates, and an intuitive interface, Mailchimp offers an environment conducive to customer conversion and loyalty.

 My experience with Mailchimp

 I use Mailchimp both professionally and personally to manage and send email campaigns.
-What I appreciate most is how easy it is to learn and its powerful segmentation, which allows me to target recipients precisely—a major advantage for maximizing open and click-through rates.
-The simplicity of its interface combined with advanced features makes it a very good compromise.
+What I like most about it is its fast learning curve and powerful segmentation that enables precise targeting of recipients, a major asset for maximizing open and click rates.
+The simplicity of its interface combined with advanced functionalities makes it a very good compromise.

-In an agency context, Mailchimp excels when it comes to managing multiple lists and automating simple customer journeys such as welcome sequences, abandoned cart reminders, or behavioral segmentation.
+In an agency context, Mailchimp excels when it comes to managing multiple lists and automating simple customer journeys such as welcome sequences, cart abandonment relaunches or behavioral segmentations.
 Its integration with other tools via API or Zapier makes it a versatile tool for orchestrating multi-channel campaigns.

-However, for very advanced needs or very large mailing volumes, you can quickly reach the limits of your platform, particularly in terms of advanced customization and high-end support.
+However, for very advanced needs or very large volumes of mailings, you can quickly reach the limits of your platform, particularly in terms of advanced personalization and high-end support.
 In this case, it may be necessary to turn to more specialized or robust solutions depending on the context.

 Is Mailchimp really useful for my needs?

-The real question to ask yourself before adopting Mailchimp is to understand your email marketing goals and your level of expertise.
-If you're looking for a simple, quick-to-deploy tool with robust features for managing lists, sending newsletters, and automating basic sequences, then Mailchimp will perfectly meet your needs.
+The real question to ask yourself before adopting Mailchimp is to understand your email marketing objectives and your level of expertise.
+If you're looking for a simple tool that's quick to deploy, with solid functionality for managing lists, sending newsletters and automating basic sequences, then Mailchimp will fit the bill perfectly.

-- Freelance developers who want a hassle-free solution for managing their client campaigns.
+- Freelance developers who want a headache-free solution for managing their customer campaigns.

-- Small web agencies that need a standardized tool to create email funnels and effectively segment their databases.
+- Small web agencies who need a standardized tool to create emailing tunnels and effectively segment their bases.

-- Beginning e-merchants who want to automate cart abandonment follow-ups and promotional emails without complexity.
+- Beginner e-merchants who want to automate cart relaunches and promotional emails without complexity.

-- Marketing teams that want to quickly create creative campaigns using built-in templates and drag-and-drop functionality.
+- Marketing teams who want to quickly create creative campaigns thanks to integrated templates and drag & drop.

-Another strength of Mailchimp lies in its rich ecosystem, which allows for seamless integration with many other platforms (CRM, CMS, etc.) and thus facilitates data centralization for better targeted campaigns.
+Another Mailchimp strength lies in its rich ecosystem, which enables fluid integration with many other platforms (CRM, CMS, etc.) and thus facilitates the centralization of data for better-targeted campaigns.

 Is Mailchimp suitable for beginners?

-Mailchimp is one of the most beginner-friendly email marketing solutions thanks to its clear and intuitive interface.
-Users can take advantage of ready-to-use templates, a drag-and-drop editor, and step-by-step wizards that make it easy to create campaigns without in-depth technical knowledge.
+Mailchimp is one of the most suitable email marketing solutions for beginners, thanks to its clear, intuitive interface.
+Users can take advantage of ready-to-use templates, a drag & drop editor and step-by-step wizards that make it easy to create campaigns without in-depth technical knowledge.

-These features combine to give beginners the ability to quickly launch effective campaigns, while also allowing them to gradually explore advanced features such as simple automations or basic segmentation.
+These features combine to offer novices the ability to quickly launch effective campaigns, while also having the opportunity to gradually explore advanced functionalities such as simple automations or basic segmentation.

 How much does Mailchimp cost?

-Mailchimp offers a very attractive free plan that allows you to send up to 10,000 emails per month to a maximum of 2,000 contacts, with access to basic templates, the drag-and-drop editor, and a few simple reports.
-This plan is ideal for freelancers and small businesses in the start-up phase.
+Mailchimp offers an attractive free package that lets you send up to 10,000 emails per month to a maximum of 2,000 contacts, with access to basic templates, the drag & drop editor, and a few simple reports.
+This formula is ideally suited to freelancers and small structures in their start-up phase.

-Finally, the Premium package, often available on request, is aimed at large companies with high mailing volumes and advanced support, automation, and segmentation needs.
+Finally, the Premium plan, often by quotation, targets large companies with high mailing volumes and advanced needs in terms of support, automation and advanced segmentation.

-The first key feature of Mailchimp is its powerful list management and segmentation system.
-Contacts can be categorized precisely according to a wide range of criteria (demographics, behavior, engagement), enabling highly targeted and personalized campaigns.
+Mailchimp's first key feature is its powerful list management and segmentation system.
+Contacts can be precisely categorized according to a wide range of criteria (demographics, behaviors, engagement), enabling hyper-targeted, personalized campaigns.

-The second key feature is its email automation.
-Mailchimp offers a clear interface for creating automated sequences—such as welcome emails, shopping cart reminders, and birthday emails—that greatly improve the customer experience without constant manual intervention.
+The second flagship feature lies in its emailing automations.
+Mailchimp offers a clear interface for creating automated sequences - such as welcome, basket relaunch, birthday emails - that greatly improve the customer journey without constant manual intervention.

-Mailchimp also offers advanced features such as A/B testing, which allows you to compare different versions of emails to optimize performance.
-This includes the ability to test subject lines, content, or send times to maximize impact.
+Mailchimp also offers advanced features such as A/B testing, which lets you compare different email versions to optimize performance.
+This includes the ability to test objects, content, or send times to maximize impact.

-Another advanced option is integration with third-party APIs and tools, which allows you to extend its uses beyond traditional email marketing, particularly by connecting customer data to CRMs or e-commerce platforms for richer multichannel campaigns.
+Another advanced option is integration with third-party APIs and tools, enabling its uses to be extended beyond classic email marketing, notably by connecting customer data to CRMs or e-commerce platforms for richer multi-channel campaigns.

-Mailchimp's limitations mainly arise depending on the context of use.
-For simple and medium-sized campaigns, it does the job very well, but as soon as the requirements become more specific—complex segmentation, advanced A/B testing, ultra-fine customization, or tailor-made integration—certain constraints appear.
+Mailchimp's limitations emerge mainly according to the context of use.
+For simple and average campaigns, it does the job very well, but as soon as requirements become more sophisticated - complex segmentation, advanced A/B testing, ultra-fine personalization or bespoke integration - certain constraints emerge.

-For example, tools such as Sendinblue, ActiveCampaign, or HubSpot can offer more flexibility and power in terms of advanced automation and integrated CRM.
-However, Mailchimp retains a definite advantage in terms of usability and accessibility, especially for smaller teams or those with limited resources.
+For example, tools like Sendinblue, ActiveCampaign or HubSpot can offer more flexibility and power in terms of advanced automation and integrated CRM.
+However, Mailchimp retains a clear advantage in terms of ergonomics and accessibility, particularly for smaller teams or limited resources.

-In summary, Mailchimp offers an excellent balance between functionality and simplicity, but should be considered alongside its competitors based on specific requirements.
-Its major advantages are its ease of use and strong market presence, while its disadvantages lie in its limitations in terms of automation and support for very large volumes.
+To sum up, Mailchimp offers an excellent balance between functionality and simplicity, but should be considered against its competitors according to specific needs criteria.
+Its major advantages are its ease of use and its deep roots in the market, while its disadvantages lie in its limitations in automation and support for very large volumes.

 Is it reliable and secure?

-Mailchimp is a reliable and secure platform that complies with strict GDPR standards for personal data protection.
-Data is hosted on secure servers with advanced encryption protocols, ensuring the confidentiality and security of user information.
+Mailchimp is a reliable and secure platform, complying with rigorous RGPD standards for the protection of personal data.
+Data is hosted on secure servers with advanced encryption protocols, guaranteeing the confidentiality and security of user information.

-The robustness of the infrastructure allows for the management of very large volumes of emails with a high availability rate.
-Mailchimp also offers advanced access control and authentication options to ensure secure use and limit the risk of abuse or hacking.
+The robust infrastructure makes it possible to handle very high email volumes with a high rate of availability.
+Mailchimp also offers advanced access control and authentication options to ensure secure use and limit the risks of abuse or piracy.

 Is it compatible with my other tools?

-Mailchimp is compatible with a wide range of platforms and formats.
-It offers native or API integrations with popular CMS (WordPress, Shopify, Magento), CRM (Salesforce, HubSpot), and other marketing tools such as Zapier and Google Analytics.
+Mailchimp is compatible with a multitude of platforms and formats.
+It offers native or API integrations with popular CMS (WordPress, Shopify, Magento), CRM (Salesforce, HubSpot) and other marketing tools like Zapier or Google Analytics.

 Standardized export/import formats also make it easy to manage customer lists and data for optimal interoperability with a rich digital ecosystem.